BrokenOnedroid/FastAPI/Logging/app/readme.md

 ## todo

-1. postgre Database?
+1. Database Changes (not needed for what i want to do)
-    1. User Login
+    1. User Login ??
-    2. different User rights
+    2. different User rights ??
+    3. postgre ??
 2. HTML files
     1. for Apps
     2. Filter on homepage